What are GLP-1 Analogues (Incretin Mimetics)?

 GLP-1 analogues should not affect your ability to drive, cycle or use machinery or tools as long as your blood glucose levels are stable.

 You should never drive with a low blood sugar level.
-On their own, GLP-1 analogues will not cause you blood glucose level to go too low (i.e. cause hypoglycaemia, which is classed as a blood glucose level less than 4 mmol/L), but they may increase the risk of this happening if you also take insulin or drugs called sulphonylureas (e.g. gliclazide).
+On their own, GLP-1 analogues will not cause your blood glucose level to go too low (i.e. cause hypoglycaemia, which is classed as a blood glucose level less than 4 mmol/L), but they may increase the risk of this happening if you also take insulin or drugs called sulphonylureas (e.g. gliclazide).

-Check with your diabetes care team if you would like further guidance or have a look at the national guidelines for driving when you have diabetes.
+Check with your diabetes care team if you would like further guidance, or have a look at the national guidelines for driving when you have diabetes.

 What if I forget to take my medication?